adylon/CRM/README.md

 This is a customer relations management software for an e-commerce company

 ### Issue:
 The company I was working for was using an open source ticketing system called, "open ticket".
 Unfortunately, it lacked to display important information regading some products, such as; firmeware numbers, type, size, connection, capacity, and UPC numbers.
 Records of customer RMA's were kept in an excel sheet.
+Also, we would temporarily use some of the hard drives from inventory for testing, but had no record of the hard drives being checked out or checked in.

 ### Features:
 - GUI interface